Young Chicago Authors: Serial Sexual Assaults and Coverup

 In response to the YCA statement, the president and founder of Button Poetry, Sam Van Cook, released a statement on March 3, 2021 disputing Hunter and Coval's claims "that they were not knowingly protecting and promoting serial abusers" and stated that it was "unconscionable to me that someone who dismissed serial rape allegations made by high school and college students for a full decade is still being enthusiastically celebrated as an organizer for young people".

-In Van Cook's statement he said, "I believe that Kevin Coval’s leadership at YCA is a clear and present danger to the thousands of young people served through YCA and [the slam poetry tournament] Louder Than a Bomb (LTAB).”
+In Van Cook's statement he said, "I believe that Kevin Coval's leadership at YCA is a clear and present danger to the thousands of young people served through YCA and [the slam poetry tournament] Louder Than a Bomb (LTAB)."

-Van Cook explained that in 2015 Button Poetry was approached by Haymarket Books associates of Coval, to promote and sell Coval's first BreakBeat Poets anthology.
-Van Cook initially declined as the text featured Roger Bonair-Agar, who he believed to be "a serial predator and rapist".
-Van Cooks later agreed to sell the book on the condition that he could bring his concerns directly to Haymarket Books and Kevin Coval.
+Van Cook explained that in 2015 Button Poetry was approached by Haymarket Books, associates of Coval, to promote and sell Coval's first BreakBeat Poets anthology.
+Van Cook initially declined as the text featured Roger Bonair-Agar, whom he believed to be "a serial predator and rapist".
+Van Cook later agreed to sell the book on the condition that he could bring his concerns directly to Haymarket Books and Kevin Coval.
 He then met with staff at Young Chicago Authors, Haymarket Books, Button Poetry, and other community members and told Coval that he had directly spoken with numerous college students who said they had been raped, and groomed as minors, by Bonair-Agard.
 He also explained that these allegations had led to Bonair-Agard being banned from performing with ACUI, an organization that works with college poets.

 In his statement, Van Cook recounted that, "throughout the conversation, Coval showed disinterest in the allegations and was dismissive of the issue, the specifics and the risk to his own students".
 Van Cook elaborated that he was left with the impression that, "Coval and his associates were fully aware of the numerous allegations against Bonair-Agard and willfully protecting, employing, and supporting a serial predator and rapist" and that in the years following the 2015 meeting, Kevin Coval and Young Chicago Authors "have not only continued to shelter Bonair-Agard but have publicly promoted his career and helped him maintain ongoing access to vulnerable minors".

-The day after this damming statement was released, Young Chicago Authors' board of directors announced that Hunter had resigned from her executive director role, ahead of her planned departure in June 2021, and that Coval's employment "ha[d] been ended".
+The day after this damming statement was released, Young Chicago Authors' board of directors announced that Hunter had resigned from her executive director role, ahead of her planned departure in June 2021, and that Coval's employment had "been ended".

-That same month in March 2021, Chicago Public Schools suspended its partnership with Young Chicago Authors due to the allegations against Bonair-Agard, the outcries from the poetry community, and Van Cook's statement alleging that YCA leadership knew Bonair-Agard was a genuine threat you the safety of youth speakers and staff, but continued to promote him.
-This led to extensive investigative journalism from the Chicago Reader that detailed 20 years of survivors' accounts of serial abuse from predators affiliated fostered within YCA.
+That same month in March 2021, Chicago Public Schools suspended its partnership with Young Chicago Authors due to the allegations against Bonair-Agard, the outcries from the poetry community, and Van Cook's statement alleging that YCA leadership knew Bonair-Agard was a genuine threat to the safety of youth speakers and staff, but continued to promote him.
+This led to extensive investigative journalism from the Chicago Reader that detailed 20 years of survivors' accounts of serial abuse from predators affiliated with YCA.